koengr/QCforBusiness/_essentials/quantum.md

 <img src="/img/quantum/quantum-arrows.png" alt="The state of a piece of computer memory can be described by simply stating the bit values" style="width:2.8in">

 Importantly, the state of the world can change over time.
-We will often care about the state of the world at a certain moment, for example, at the beginning of computation or at the end of it.
+We will often care about the state of the world at a certain moment, for example, at the beginning of a computation or at the end of it.

 ## Four surprising phenomena